 After a cremation service in Bellingham, WA, you likely will have a service or an event to honor the memory of your loved one.
-The service or event may be one of mourning or one of celebration, but either way there is sure to be somberness and tears among some of the mourners.
+The service or event may be one of mourning or celebration, but either way, there is sure to be somberness and tears among some of the mourners.

 Death itself is a universal experience: it is the cessation of life.
 However, your culture has a lot to do with how you view death itself.